DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Adafruit Feather RP2040 DVI/DVI & OBS Weather Station/README.md

 This is just a demonstration of using the Feather DVI + HDMI Capture + OBS.
 You can use this method to create practically any combination of data sources you want.
-It takes a while to manually place elements and text labels where you want using X/Y coordinates.
+It takes time to manually place elements and text labels using X/Y coordinates.
-This can really extend the possibilities of what Circuit Python is capable of heading into the future.
+DVI/HDMI extends the possibilities of what Circuit Python is capable of heading into the future.

 ## Notes
 - Please keep in mind the output of the Feather RP2040 DVI is 320x240 then upscaled to 1080p.
 The upscale is about 4x to 5x the normal output.
 Fonts will look a little blocky when upscaled.